1. Home

 Does this problem only happen with OWC ThunderBay enclosures?

-No—our customers have encountered this problem with the following enclosures: LaCie 5Big, OWC ThunderBay IV, ThunderBay 4, and ThunderBay minis.
-If you have experienced this problem with a different enclosure, please via the instructions at the bottom of this page.
+No—our customers have encountered this problem with all brands of Thunderbolt enclosures: If you have experienced this problem with a different enclosure, please review the instructions at the top of this page.

 Is this problem caused by SoftRAID?